Working Party on Nuclear Emergency Matters (WPNEM)

 Ongoing

 The mission of the CRPPH Working Party on Nuclear Emergency Matters (WPNEM) is to improve nuclear emergency management systems within member countries, and to share its knowledge and experience widely.
-Within this framework, WPNEM activities focus on identified needs in preparedness and response for the "early" and "intermediate" phases of a nuclear/radiological emergency (including accidents and consequence management for malicious acts), with a view to prepare appropriate recovery actions.
-The programme of work is developed in co-ordination with member countries and other international organisations.
+Within this framework, WPNEM activities focus on addressing needs related to preparedness, response, and recovery following a nuclear or radiological emergency (including accidents and the consequences of malicious acts).
+The programme of work is developed in coordination with member countries and other international organisations.

-Participants are emergency management experts from NEA countries with recognised knowledge, skills and abilities in the nuclear field.
-The Working Party employs a flexible and general approach to address issues across the entire spectrum of nuclear or radiological emergency management, from preparedness to transition and recovery.
-Participants share information, data, knowledge and experience to test all aspects of emergency management systems and approaches, identify gaps and provide recommended strategies to improve nuclear emergency management worldwide.
+Participants are emergency management experts from NEA member countries and strategic partners, recognised for their knowledge, skills, and expertise in the nuclear field.
+The Working Party adopts a flexible and comprehensive approach to address issues across the full spectrum of nuclear or radiological emergency management—from preparedness to transition and recovery.
+Participants exchange information, data, knowledge, and experience to test all aspects of emergency management systems, identify gaps, and recommend strategies for improving nuclear emergency management worldwide.

-From the beginning, the NEA's focus of work as carried out by the WPNEM has been on improving the effectiveness of international nuclear emergency preparedness and response.
-Part of its work programme focuses on exploring and developing new concepts and future procedures to enhance national and international preparedness and response management.
-A key aspect of these efforts has centred on preparing, conducting and evaluating the INEX exercises series, which has been organised by the WPNEM since 1993.
-The experiences and lessons learnt from these exercises have provided a substantial basis for the development of subsequent strategies and recommendations for improving emergency management systems nationally and internationally.
+A key part of WPNEM programme involves exploring and developing new concepts and future procedures to improve both national and international preparedness and response systems.
+Central to these efforts has been the organisation, conduct, and evaluation of the INEX exercise series, which the WPNEM has led since 1993.
+The experiences and lessons learned from these exercises have provided a substantial foundation for the development of strategies and recommendations to improve emergency management systems at both the national and international levels.

 Related news